-If your Philips Airfryer is on but does not heat up, find out the reasons why and solutions below to simply solve this yourself.
+If the fan of your Philips Airfryer is working but the cooking chamber does not heat up, find out the reasons and solutions below to easily solve this issue.

 If you set your Airfryer to cook at 40°C (100°F) or below, then it may seem as though it is not heating up (especially when the temperature in the surrounding environment is similar to this).